Labels Matter More Than Models: Rethinking the Unsupervised Paradigm in Time Series Anomaly Detection: Conclusion

 \section{Conclusion}

 This paper critically re-evaluates the prevailing research paradigm in time series anomaly detection (TSAD), which heavily favors complex model architectures to address the lack of labels.
 By proposing \stand, a simple yet effective supervised baseline, we quantify the impact of supervisory signals against architectural sophistication.
-Our empirical results conclusively show that ``labels matter more than models.''
-Even with a minimal labeling budget (\textit{e.g.}, 10\% of data), \stand~significantly outperforms existing complex unsupervised methods in terms of detection accuracy, F1 score, and prediction consistency.
+Our empirical results conclusively show that \textit{labels matter more than models.} Even with a minimal labeling budget (\textit{e.g.}, 10\% of data), \stand~significantly outperforms existing complex unsupervised methods in terms of detection accuracy, F1 score, and prediction consistency.
 These findings reveal the limitations of the current algorithm-centric path and highlight the immense value of limited supervision.
 Consequently, we suggest that future TSAD research should pivot towards data-centric approaches that maximize the utility of available labels to enhance practical deployment performance.
+In the future, we plan to extend this data-centric paradigm to distributed big data frameworks and explore active learning strategies to select the most valuable labels from massive data streams efficiently.